Windmill-City/fcpu-zh-cn/readme.md

-## Control signals
+## Control signals (interrupts)
-You could control fCPU state by wires (not only manually through game GUI.
+You could control fCPU state by wires (not only manually through game GUI).
 There are some signals for it:

 * `[virtual-signal=signal-fcpu-halt]`: Halt program execution.